You might buy large bags of sugar and never really wonder if they need to be stored in a certain way.

 Technically, granulated sugar can be kept indefinitely.
 Brown sugar has a lifespan of about 18 months, while confectioners’ sugar lasts for about two years.

-Sugar gives you energy and makes your morning coffee taste really good.
+Sugar gives you energy, acts as a sweetener for many dishes, and makes your morning coffee taste really good.
 But how you store it is something you need to know as a survival prepper.

-We’ve outlined important tips to bear in mind when storing sugar for the long haul, and have offered you advice on how to deal with clumpy or rock-hard sugar.
+We’ve outlined important tips to bear in mind when storing sugar for the long haul, and have offered you advice on how to deal with lumpy or rock-hard sugar.